5,276,406 members and growing! (16,097 online)

 The dedicated device no longer needs to be connected to the Internet, it simply has to produce the authentication information which the user can send to the service together with the request to execute a certain action in his name / account.

 For this mechanism to be truly safe, the tokens must depend on the payment information.
 The process is straight forward.
 The user types into the device all the information which is necessary to make a payment.
 Then, the device generates a token, a text which the user can type into a web-browser on a computer which is connected to the Internet.
-The token is unique every time the user makes a payment, and is created in a deterministic way using cryptographic operations (hashing), so someone who intercepts it can NOT use it (again) to make a different payment, like they can in the case of passwords.

 The service verifies that the action requested by the user was indeed initiated by him, by using the payment information from the token sent by the user, to generate a token in the same way.
 If the two tokens are the same, only the owner of the account could have sent the user token, so the service can confidently execute the requested action.

 The shared secret is sent by the user to the service, when the user account is created, also using cryptographic operations (asymmetric encryption), in a way which makes it impossible for anyone to decipher it.
 After this, the shared secret is never sent to the service, like passwords are, but only used to generate tokens, by both the user and by the service.
-The way tokens are generated makes it impossible for anyone to extract the shared secret.
+The way tokens are generated makes it impossible for anyone to extract the user's passphrase or the shared secret.

 The original intent was to develop a complex solution, using full asymmetric cryptography (encryption and signatures), which would cover all technical sides of an online transaction (not necessarily a payment).
 The problem of such a solution is that it's just too complex for generalized use.